-Our disaster preparedness plan is posted in the lobby, in each classroom and on our website (https://childrensvillageinc.com/).
+Our Emergency Preparedness Plan is posted in the lobby, in each classroom, and on our website (https://childrensvillageinc.com/).

-CONFIDENTIALITY:
+CONFIDENTIALITY

 Children's Village respects your right to privacy.

-Parents/guardians must sign an authorization for Release of Information before any information will be released.
+Parents/guardians must sign an authorization for Release of Information (ROI) before any information is released.

-All staff and volunteers are informed of the confidentiality policy and reminded to keep all information regarding families confidential.
+All staff and volunteers are informed of the confidentiality policy and reminded to keep all information and photos regarding families confidential.